Geraldine, New Zealand: Saint Mary's

 Saint Mary's Anglican Church is at 77 Talbot Street.
-Although the parish is centred in Geraldine, there are four other churches within the parish: These are St Thomas' in Woodbury; St Anne's in Pleasant Valley; St Stephen's in Peel Forest and Holy Innocents at Mt Peel.
-In 1864, the first Anglican church was built in Geraldine, with the current church being built in 1899.
-St Mary's church is listed as a category two historic place with Heritage New Zealand.
+Although the parish is centred in Geraldine, there are four other churches within the parish: St Thomas' in Woodbury; St Anne's in Pleasant Valley; St Stephen's in Peel Forest; and Holy Innocents at Mt Peel.
+The Rev Laurence Lawson Brown was appointed the first vicar of Geraldine district in 1862, with a vicarage in Woodbury.
+The first Anglican church in Geraldine, a wooden building, was constructed in 1863 for £1020, seating 100.
+This was quickly outgrown, and a new stone church designed by Marius de H. Duval, built for £1120 by P. Clayton, with the foundation stone laid 23 Nov 1882 by Bishop Harper, and consecrated in August 1883.
+The original wooden St Mary's was used as a hall and Sunday School room before being relocated to Orari in 1906, where in 1925 it burnt down.
+The St Mary's church is built in Gothic style with fifteen large leadlight windows, and is listed as a category two historic place with Heritage New Zealand.

 Immaculate Conception

 The Catholic Church known as St Mary Mackillop Parish – Immaculate Conception Church is located at 19 Hislop Street.
 It was opened in 1935 and cost £10,000 to build.
 The church can seat up to 300.
 The altar is made of Oamaru stone.
 The building is constructed of reinforced concrete and brick.